World reversed Meaning

 You must find your purpose to accomplish it.
 The same with dreams; you must first be aware of it to make it exist.
 There is no guarantee for success but the experience you gain will have the potential to fulfill your desires.

 The World card means satisfaction and success at a journey's end.
 Fulfillment, rewards, certainty, and positive outcomes are all things directly associated with the presence of this card.
 The answer more than likely is yes.

-Keywords: tarot cards, tarot meanings, World tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does World tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content